-Arquipelago is an award-winning New York and Houston-based practice conceiving projects in architecture, interiors, urban design, and identity.
+Arquipelago is an award-winning New York-based practice conceiving projects in architecture, interiors, urban design, and identity.
 Believing that buildings and spatial experiences are embedded with information, the practice pursues architecture as a form of applied design-research considering site-specificity, materials innovation, and regionalism.
 Arquipelago is led by Gregory Marinic.

 Arquipelago designs environmentally-grounded buildings, interiors, and landscapes by engaging with context through a contemporary 21st century lens.
 Central to our work is an interest in identifying and analyzing temporal conditions within urban, social, and natural environments.
 Timelessness and weathering are equally considered in the design of total environments adapted to geography, climate, culture, and ecology.

 Prior to establishing Arquipelago, Gregory worked in the New York and London offices of Rafael Viñoly Architects on performing arts, academic, high-rise residential, and by-invitation competition design teams.
 Additionally, he previously worked as project architect/project designer on several award-winning projects at Tsao-McKown, Gensler, and ABS Architects in New York.
-Gregory currently serves as Director of Interior Architecture and Assistant Professor of Architecture in the Gerald D. Hines College of Architecture at the University of Houston.
-He previously taught at Pratt Institute, City University of New York, and Universidad de Monterrey.
+Gregory is head of the Environmental and Interior Design program and a tenured associate professor in the Syracuse University School of Design.
+He previously taught at Pratt Institute, City University of New York, and Universidad de Monterrey; and served as the founding director of the Interior Architecture program in the Gerald D. Hines College of Architecture and Design at the University of Houston.
 He is director of d3, a New York-based art-architecture stewardship organization supporting collaborative innovation in art, architecture, and design.
 Gregory received his Master of Architecture from the University of Maryland and holds a Bachelor of Science in Geography/Urban Planning and Certificate of Latin American Studies from Ohio University.
-He is currently pursuing a PhD in Architecture at Texas A&M University where his research focuses on utopianism and interior urbanism.
+He is currently pursuing a PhD in Architecture at Texas A&M University where his research focuses on infrastructural obsolescence and adaptive reuse.

 AIA Cincinnati Bike Shelter Competition